kmhess/apersched/README.md

 For imaging, one may wish to change the input field list to only a list of the "first year" positions.
 Default is all possible imaging positions, however, a portion of the code bounded by `##` indicates where the user can hardcode a selection.
 Current version of the code includes some examples of specific field selections for week 2 of science verification, including focusing on (1) PP for MDS fields or (2) CVn for MDS fields.
 These need to be uncommented out to be used.

-For timing, need to finalize the calibration strategy by adding drift scans and maybe more pulsars (Leon Oostrum).
-Also need to modify so the choice of the next field is within a narrower range of Dec than it does now (for slewing purposes).
+For timing, need to modify so the choice of the next field is within a narrower range of Dec than it does now (for slewing purposes).

+## Behavior:

+For imaging, the program selects the lowest Dec field available, however if the Sun is closer to a target field than a user specified amount, the program selects the highest Dec field available.
+At least in the beginning of the survey period, in most cases, this will give at least 20 more degrees separation.
+If the Sun is within the user specified distance of a calibrator, the program will print a WARNING, but it will still schedule the calibrator.

 ## Known 'features':